New Mom Postpartum Essentials Checklist

 These bottles are amazing and really help calm the fear of using the bathroom postpartum.
 Fill this with warm water and spray while you’re peeing.
 It helps tone down the stinging if you tear from a vaginal birth, and is a much much better and safer alternative to toilet paper.

-The hospital will definitely give you one to use postpartum, and I don’t know of any hospital that will ask to have it back – ha!
+The hospital will give you one to use postpartum, and I don’t know of any hospital that will ask to have it back – ha!
 So, hold off on buying one of these.

 If you already know you won’t get one at your birth center or hospital, or if you’re planning a home birth, definitely buy one.
 This peri bottle gets amazing reviews.